 The possibilities are endless and depend on the style of your ceremony and your personal taste in music.
 Some couples choose classical music, some choose old classics and some choose modern songs that are popular at the time of their wedding.
 In most circumstances, you do not need to worry about copyright for music for your ceremony, although you may need a licence to play music at your reception.

-Some songs that my couples have chosen for their wedding processional in 2013 and for 2014 are:
+Some songs that my couples have chosen for their wedding processional in five years are:

 Have fun selecting music for your ceremony!
 There are lots of choices out there - check out the discussion boards on wedding sites, talk to your DJ if you are having one, pick your favourites and enjoy putting together your playlist.

 |Renewal of Vows|

 |Rites of Passage for Women|

 |park and beach weddings in Queensland and New South Wales|

 |spiritual marriage ceremonies|